Flood Prevention Subsidy Program

 • Sump pumps connected to lines designated for sanitary sewer flows

-In order to assist homeowners to reduce the potential for future flooding from a backup of the sanitary sewer system, Town of Sussex is providing a one-time Basement Flood Prevention Subsidy, there up to a maximum of $3,000.00, to assist:
+In order to assist homeowners to reduce the potential for future flooding from a backup of the sanitary sewer system, Sussex is providing a one-time Basement Flood Prevention Subsidy, there up to a maximum of $3,000.00, to assist:

 • Sussex residents who have a history of basement floods caused by a backup or surcharge of the sanitary sewer system.